bell-kevin/temperatureConverter/README.md

 Include all 3 assertions in each test.

 Take a screenshot of the output showing the tests passed.
-Take screenshots of the code for the project and for the unit tests.
+Take screenshots of the code for the project and for the unit tests

 Submission: screenshot of passing unit tests, screenshots of code, root folder for the project